 Fortunately, its not too hard to fix this sort of damage.
 For those who own or are thinking of buying a boat with an encapsulated keel, below Im re-running an excerpt from the archives about spotting and repairing minor damage to encapsulated keels.

-If youre gloating because you think your encapsulated keel frees you from any worries, forget it.
-Encapsulated ballast frequently requires more complicated care than an external ballast keel.
+Truth is, an encapsulated ballast keel frequently requires more complicated care than an external ballast keel.

 Treatment of superficial gouges in gelcoat or the first layers of the laminate is straightforward.
 First, wash the damaged area thoroughly with high-pressure fresh water.
 Dry the gouged area with a handheld hair dryer.
 Roughen the edges of the gouge with very course sandpaper-50 grit or 36 grit.